-Your approved provider must have in place policies and procedures on dealing with complaints.
-This includes processes in place to ensure that all grievances and complaints are addressed, investigated fairly and documented in a timely manner.
+Your approved provider must have in place policies and procedures for dealing with complaints.
+This includes processes in place to ensure that all grievances and complaints are addressed, investigated fairly and documented promptly.

-The Department must be notified in writing within 24 hours of any serious incidents and complaints in relation to a family day care service as follows:
+The Department must be notified in writing within 24 hours of any serious incidents and complaints about a family daycare service as follows:

 - any serious incident

 - the safety, health and wellbeing of a child was or is being compromised while that child or children is or are being educated and cared for by the appro provider

 - the National Law or National Regulations has been contravened.

 Complaints from any person can also b made directly to the Department where the above circumstances are alleged.